 We as humans have always been a bunch of unproductive inadequacies.
 Now that’s a strident comment, but that’s the way we all have been hardwired as.
-The earliest form of listing tasks and goals could be dated back to the prehistoric days where the carvings of food, fire and protection against animals was a part of their everyday tasks and it reminded them of their duties.
+The earliest form of listing tasks and goals could be dated back to the prehistoric days where the carvings of food, fire, and protection against animals were a part of their everyday tasks and it reminded them of their duties.

-Coming a little into the early 19th century, Charles Schwab, a steel tycoon and a business magnate was the earliest implementer of to-do lists in workplace.
-He introduced a system called ‘Taylorism‘ in his workplace, and promised rewards for his employees who would increase their productivity.
-Then came Ivy Lee, considered as the founder of the modern public relations.
+Coming a little into the early 19th century, Charles Schwab, a steel tycoon, and a business magnate was the earliest implementer of to-do lists in the workplace.
+He introduced a system called ‘Taylorism‘ in his workplace and promised rewards for his employees who would increase their productivity.
+Then came Ivy Lee, considered as the founder of modern public relations.
 He suggested this for which he was paid a hefty $25,000 back in those days:

-Here’s what List-fan, Philosopher and novelist Umberto Eco has to say about it:
+Here’s what List-fan, Philosopher and novelist Umberto Eco have to say about it:

 “The list is the origin of culture.
 It’s part of the history of art and literature.
 What does culture want?
 To make infinity comprehensible… And how, as a human being, does one face infinity?
 How does one attempt to grasp the incomprehensible?
 Through lists…”

 Here’s a look at Benjamin Franklin’s daily routine, that was also recorded in Franklin’s little Book of Virtues: